-When considering to choose a video database solution there are a number of questions you need to consider.
-Here is a number of questions to help you evaluate any video database based on your requirements.
+When trying to choose a video database solution, there are a number of questions you need to consider.
+Here are the main factors to weigh up when it comes to evaluating a video database solution based on your requirements.

-Disclosure: We, VideoStorm Sweden AB, are the developer of Fast video cataloger one of the possible solutions for any company video database solution.
-You can download a free trial version of the software from this url: http://videocataloger.com/download/
+Disclosure: We, VideoStorm Sweden AB, are the developer of Fast video cataloger one of the possible solutions for any video database solution.
+You can download a free trial version of the software from this url: https://videocataloger.com/download/

 Is the video database for personal use or for a company?
-If it is for personal use you might have a look at vidine, a great solution for personal videos.
+If it is for personal use you might want to look at vidine, a great solution for personal videos.

 Are you using it for movies or custom videos clips?

-If you are looking for a personal media center to watch movies there are cheap software designed just for that.
-Consider Plex (https://www.plex.tv/) or Kodi (https://kodi.tv/), both great software that also let you automatically scrape data from known movie databases.
+If you are looking for a personal media center to watch movies, there are plenty of cheap software solutions designed just for that.
+Consider Plex or Kodi – both of which are great applications that also let you automatically pull-in data from known movie databases.
 There is a huge difference between software designed for movies and for custom video clips.
-Media centers are great for known movies and where the focus is more on watching the movie than searching between and inside movies.
-Select a video database solution that is designed for the types of videos you are primary going to keep in your database.
+Media centers are great for known movies, and where the focus is more on watching the movie than searching between and inside movies.
+Select a video database solution that is designed for the types of videos you are going to have in your database.